 All information about the instruction mode and format is included in the class details.
 These can be found in different places, depending on whether you are enrolled yet.
-Below are instructions for identifying this information for your enrolled classes, directly in MyCSUSM.

 You can also find a quick definition for each type of instruction mode in the Definitions of Instruction Modes/Formats section.